Solar-pumped Radiation-balanced Laser: Conclusion

+Solar-pumped lasers offer a compelling pathway toward renewable laser energy conversion and space-based photonic applications, yet their performance has long been constrained by thermal loading and limited power scalability.
 Here, we propose the concept of a solar-pumped thin-disk laser employing both Nd:YAG and Yb:YAG gain media.
 The thin-disk geometry enables efficient heat extraction, significantly suppressing thermal gradients and surface deformation; however, it suffers from low solar pump absorption per pass.
 We numerically demonstrate that while Nd:YAG benefits from a lower lasing threshold under single- and six-pass pumping compared to Yb:YAG due to its four-level energy scheme, this advantage becomes marginal when combined with the dome concentrator multi-pass pumping concept introduced in this work.
 The dome concentrator enhances solar photon trapping and absorption efficiency, enabling both gain media to reach comparably low lasing thresholds.
 Under these conditions, Yb:YAG clearly outperforms Nd:YAG, offering superior thermal management and markedly improved power scalability.
 The Nd:YAG doping limit of approximately $1.1\%$, imposed by fluorescence quenching, severely constrains output power.
 In contrast, thin-disk Yb:YAG supports substantially higher doping concentrations, up to $10\%$, enabling output powers up to three times higher than those achievable with Nd:YAG.